Texas State vs. UL Monroe NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Texas State and its opponents have gone over the current 59-point total in four of eight games (50%) this season.
+- Texas State's games this season have gone over 59 points four of eight times.

-- The combined points per game average of the two teams, 44.2, is 14.8 points fewer than Saturday's over/under.
+- The two teams combine to score 44.2 points per game, 14.8 less than the over/under in this contest.

-- This contest's over/under is 13.8 points fewer than the 72.8 these two squads combine to give up per game in 2021.
+- The 72.8 points per game these two squads have allowed to opponents this season are 13.8 more than the 59 over/under in this contest.

-- The average total in Bobcats games this season is 57.6, 1.4 points fewer than Saturday's total of 59 .
+- Bobcats games have an average total of 57.6 points this season, 1.4 fewer than Saturday's over/under.

-- In 2021, games involving the Warhawks have averaged a total of 53.6 points, 5.4 fewer than this game's set over/under.
+- The 53.6 PPG average total in Warhawks games this season is 5.4 points fewer than this game's over/under.

 Texas State Stats and Trends